 After the Loma Prieta earthquake caused a partial collapse of the San Francisco Bay Bridge, the firm partnered in a joint venture to design the new San Francisco-Oakland Bay Bridge East Span designing the bridge foundations and providing for scour and vessel collision analyses.

-The firm launched its fore into the Caribbean with the Atlantis Marina project, which would be followed by numerous megayacht and cruise terminal facilities throughout the region.
+The firm launched its foray into the Caribbean with the Atlantis Marina project, which would be followed by numerous megayacht and cruise terminal facilities throughout the region.

 Moffatt & Nichol served as program manager from design through construction on the iconic Alameda Corridor.